Karthik005/CTCI/README.md

-# CTCI
+#C++ Data Strucutres and algorithms
-Solutions to Cracking the Coding Interview in C++.
-Also includes implementations of common data structures and algorithms in C++.
+Data structures and algorithms in C++.
+Also includes solutions to select problems from Cracking the Coding Interview.